Guide to the Papers of Peter Carey

 Much of the correspondence is concerned with a copyright dispute between Carey and Deborah Rogers (his literary agent) and Meril Yule and Frank Thompson of Queensland University Press.
 The letters are mostly incoming, with only a few copies of Carey's replies.

 One bound volume of original letters, comprising 109 items, mostly letters dating from 1969-74.
-They include letters dating from the time of Carey's first book The fat man in history (1974)and important impressions of his unpublished novel 'Wog', including Geoffrey Dutton's rejection.
+They include letters dating from the time of Carey's first book The fat man in history (1974) and important impressions of his unpublished novel 'Wog', including Geoffrey Dutton's rejection.
 Other correspondents include Phillip Adams, Clem Christesen, Laurie Clancy, Frank Moorhouse, Stephen Murray-Smith, Bill Peach, Deborah Rogers and Michael Wilding.

-Series 2 Writings, 1967-1979
+Series 2.
+Writings, 1967-1979

 The series comprises manuscript and typescript drafts, correspondence with publishers, cuttings, reviews and other papers relating to two of Carey's unpublished novels and a number of his short stories.
 Correspondents include Michael George of André Deutsch (one letter) and Tim Curnow of Curtis Brown (one letter).

-Subseries 2.1 Novels
+Subseries 2.1.
+Novels

 Bound carbon copy of typescript and a copy of a letter from Michael George regarding the unpublished novel, 1967-70

-Folder 2 'Adventures aboard the Marie Celeste'
+'Adventures aboard the Marie Celeste' (File 2)

 Bound copy of typescript with minor alterations (Eildon, March 1971) and a copy of a letter from Tim Curnow regarding the unpublished novel.
 The first page of the typescript contains the annotation 'This copy contains David Kendall's editorial marks and remarks, as the manuscript was prepared for publication by Outback Press in 1974 or 75'.

-Subseries 2.2 Short Stories
+Subseries 2.2.
+Short Stories

-Folder 3 'Structure', 1970
+'Structure', 1970 (File 3)

 Typescript

-Folder 4 'Crabs', 1972
+'Crabs', 1972 (File 4)

 Edited typescript.

-Folder 5 'A windmill in the west', 1972
+'A windmill in the west', 1972 (File 5)

 Drafts and cutting of the story as it appeared in Meanjin Quarterly, Dec 1972